Back up Windows machines with the Azure Backup MARS agent

 The primary method for backing up Azure VMs is by using an Azure Backup extension on the VM.
 This backs up the entire VM.
 You might want to install and use the MARS agent alongside the extension if you want to back up specific files and folders on the VM.
 Learn more.

 Before you start

-To back up a server or client to Azure, you need an Azure account.
+- To back up a server or client to Azure, you need an Azure account.
 If you don't have one, you can create a free account in just a couple of minutes.

 Create a Recovery Services vault

-On the Hub menu, click More services and in the list of resources, type Recovery Services and click Recovery Services vaults.
+In search, type Recovery Services and click Recovery Services vaults.

-On the Recovery Services vaults menu, click Add.
+On the Recovery Services vaults menu, click +Add.

-Monitor the status notifications in the upper right-hand area of the portal.
-If after several minutes you don't see your vault, click Refresh.
+Monitor the status notifications in the upper-right area of the portal.
+If after several minutes you don't see the vault, click Refresh.